ImtiazVision/Being-an-Effective-Team-Member/README.md

 ### Professionalism

 Professionalism is the impression we create and how our colleagues represent us to others.
+It is contingent upon our competence and accomplishment of tasks, as well as our demeanor.